pedro-teles-fonseca/BDA-warwick-2019/README.md

 ### Data

 The raw data can be found in the *raw-data.xls* file, stored in the *data* folder.
-The reorganized version of the dataset that is imported by the R scripts is the *data.txt* file, stored in the same folder.
+The reorganised version of the dataset that is imported by the R scripts is the *data.txt* file, stored in the same folder.

 ### Reproducibility

-Using an Rstudio project, we provide a self-contained enviroment to reproduce all the results in the poster.
+Using an Rstudio project, we provide a self-contained environment to reproduce all the results in the poster.
 In order to direct R to the correct working directory, the *bda-poster-warwick.Rproj* file should be run beforehand.
 After that, all R scripts should run smoothly.

 ### R Scripts

-* *read-data.R* is an auxilliary script that is called within other scripts to import the data.
+* *read-data.R* is an auxiliary script that is called within other scripts to import the data.

-* *auxiliary-functions.R*, *bin-beta-model-functions.R* and *mu-dir-model-functions.R* are auxilliary scripts that
+* *auxiliary-functions.R*, *bin-beta-model-functions.R* and *mu-dir-model-functions.R* are auxiliary scripts that
 contain functions that we developed specifically for Bayesian digit analysis.
-These scripts are called within other scripts if necessairy.
+These scripts are called within other scripts if necessary.

 * The tables in the poster can be reproduced with the *poster-tables-bin-beta.R* and *poster-tables-mu-dir.R* scripts.